tdwg/process/review_manager.md

 1. When a Task Group believes that a working draft is ready for wider review, the Task Group Convener submits the working draft and appropriate documentation as a package to the Executive Committee via the Secretary.
 2. The Secretary notifies the Executive Committee of the submission and requests a decision on advancing the draft.
 This decision must be made within 30 days of receipt of the draft.
-  - If the response is positive, the Executive Committee appoints a Review Manager to seek appropriate independent and expert reviews.
+  - If the response is positive, the Executive Committee appoints a Review Manager to seek appropriate independent and expert Reviews.
   - If the response is negative, the Secretary reports the decision with justification to the Task Group Convener.
-3. The Review Manager submits the reviews along with a summary and recommendation as a package to the Executive Committee.
+3. The Review Manager submits the Reviews along with a summary and recommendation as a package to the Executive Committee.
 4. The Executive Committee may
   - advance the draft as a Proposed Standard with call for public comment, or
   - decline (with justification) to advance the draft, or
   - request a new revision to address specific problems.
 5. Public Review.
 The Executive Committee directs the Proposed Standard to be placed in the TDWG repository, publishes a request for comment (RFC) that describes facilities for, and duration of public comment.
 A minimum of 30 days must be allowed for comment.
 At the end of the comment period, the Task Group may modify the specification or its documentation as necessary.
-Any subsequent submission should address the comments received in the public review.
+Any subsequent submission should address the comments received in the Public Review.
 6. Accept as a Standard - A draft is accepted as a Standard and its status in the repository is updated accordingly.
-A specification must have been through at least one round of public review before the Executive Committee may accept it as a Standard.
+A specification must have been through at least one round of Public Review before the Executive Committee may accept it as a Standard.

 [The figure depicts the steps in reviewing and ratifying a TDWG standard.
 The figure is not formally part of the by-laws.]